altruios/namshubettulpa/public/namshubettulpa/chapters/inside-the-unknown.md

 *She continued up the stairs at a hurried pace* ~Trying and failing to outrun the smell of smoke~
 ~She reached the top~
-~A set of closed double doors lay in front of her and a slit opening of a window on her right~ ~Bits of black smoke covered the view of the countryside~ ~A small village in the distance~
+~A set of closed double doors lay in front of her and a slit opening of a window on her left~ ~Bits of black smoke covered the view of the countryside~ ~A small village in the distance~
-*She pulled the handle of the left, then the right* *Then pushed on both*
+*She pulled the handle of the left, then the other direction* *Then pushed on both*
 ~It was locked~
 *She banged on the doors*